 A social worker, Celeste, befriends the woman at a nursing home and uncovers what most of America is unaware of - the all too typical and all too secret world of elder abuse.
 The script was written by actor and Film Lab President Jennifer Betit Yen, based on her personal experiences and was made possible, in part, through a generous grant from the Asian Women's Giving Circle.
-The film was directed/edited by a team of people including Youn J Kim (artistic) and Conor Stratton (photography) and Michelle Botticelli (editor).
+The film was directed/edited by a team of people including Y Kim (artistic, editor) and Conor Stratton (photography) and Michelle Botticelli (co-editor).
 Click here for more on the cast and crew.

 The Opposite of a Fairy Tale focuses on (1) changing community attitudes about elder abuse, (2) making Asian communities more accepting of survivors, particularly when women are the victims and (3) educating viewers on how to prevent and address elder abuse through easily accessible, entertaining and creative storytelling.
 Read more about the genesis of the film here.

 Many of us have been personally affected by elder abuse.
 Please share your story here.

 The First Public Reading: August 18, 2015, at AAARI-CUNY

 The first public reading of the screenplay, cast and moderated by Erin Quill, took place at AAARI-CUNY as part of the Film Lab's Unfinished Works screenplay reading and workshop series, featuring a star-studded cast of notables from TV, film and Broadway.
 Click here to read all about it and see the photos!